raynebc/editor-on-fire/Building_EOF_in_Windows.md

 ## Installing EOF Dependencies ##

 To build EOF, you will first need to install all of its dependencies.
-EOF uses Allegro 4 and Rubber Band so we will install those first.
+EOF uses Allegro 4, libogg, libvorbis, and Rubber Band so we will install those first.

+To install libogg, use the following command:

+`pacman -S mingw-w64-i686-libogg`

+To install libvorbis, use the following command:

+`pacman -S mingw-w64-i686-libvorbis`

 To install Rubber Band, use the following command: